 Ironically, the publisher came back to her and asked her if she would write a second book.
 If the first book was a failure, would they come back and ask her to write a second one?
 So we are assuming the publisher made a decent sum on the book but decided to not pay the author royalty honestly.
 So she refused to write the second book.
 We’ve heard similar stories from other authors as well.

 Now, imagine if Vandita had gone with a literary agency.
 The agent would be able to get much more information on book sales.
 The Literary agent would also ensure that payments are made on time to the author – because that is how the agent makes money herself.

 My experience with Penguin was much better with timely payments coming in every quarter.
-Yes, I am generalizing about Multi-national Corporation (MNC) Vs non-MNC printers.
+Yes, I am generalizing about multinational Corporations (MNC) Vs non-MNC printers.
 But either way, a Literary agent in India will ensure you get the information and money due to you.
 This is an important service offered by Literary agents relevant more in India than in the west.

 Next, you have to market and publicize your book.
 Literary agencies in India can vary quite a bit on this.
 Some Lit. agents dive deep into this while others will advise you and point you in different directions without really getting involved.
 But honestly, I think they’ve more than earned their commission already.

 I published my first book directly with Penguin.
 Now as I work on my second book, I intend to work with an agent.
 The reason is simple.
 Despite being a reasonably well-informed writer, I think an agent will be able to bring immense value to the table.
 Much more than the fees they charge.